bkesterbyld/maroon-potato/src/pages/index.md

       - title: Predictable and Debt Free
         content: >
-          Say goodbye to black box projects that cause unpredictable timelines, quality and COGS.
+          Say goodbye to black box projects that cause unpredictable timelines, tech debt and COGS.
 Above delivers full visibility and control over the core of  your product and helps you understand your offer's costs with a predictable fee model.
         actions:
           - label: Learn More
             url: /platform